Get your home holiday-ready 🎄 SEE ALL IDEAS

 Before You Begin

 Before you start scrubbing, make sure you have all of your materials and supplies at the ready, including scrub brushes, a rag, and cleaning solutions.
 If you opt for a cleaning solution that contains bleach or other harsh chemicals, the Environmental Protection Agency recommends opening your windows and turning on a fan to ventilate the area and release any potentially harmful fumes.
-It’s also a good idea to wear rubber gloves to protect your hands from harsh chemicals.
+It’s also a good idea to wear rubber gloves to protect your hands from ingredients in cleaners.

 Cleaning a bathtub doesn’t have to be a headache.
-These simple steps are a breeze to follow and will have your bathtub looking like new.
+The cleaning process is a breeze to follow and will have your bathtub looking like new.

 Step 1: Remove clutter from the bathtub.